mikecm1/empyr.com/index.md

   company: Yelp
   icon: "/uploads/2019/yelp-avatar.png"
   logo: "/uploads/2019/logo-yelp.png"
+  job_title: ''
 - quote: Living Social partnered with Empyr to bring a new type of local offer to their 40 million consumers.
 With Living Social's new Restaurants Plus program, powered by Empyr, consumers earn by simply paying with any linked credit or debit card.
   name: Chad Crutchfield
   company: Living Social
   icon: "/uploads/2019/ls-avatar.png"
   logo: "/uploads/2019/logo-livingsocial.png"
+  job_title: ''
 - quote: Virgin America partnered with Empyr to create a frictionless way for consumers to earn points at offline merchants with any linked debit or credit card.
 Consumers love the ease of use and Virgin loves providing customers with a free way to earn.
   name: Virgin America
   icon: "/uploads/2019/va-avatar.png"
   logo: "/uploads/2019/logo-virgin.png"
+  job_title: ''
+  company: ''
 - quote: Facebook worked with Empyr to see how consumers responded to offline offers in their feed, such as $5 cash-back at Jack In The Box.
 Empyr helps with offline attribution while giving users cash-back which increases engagement.
   name: P.J.
 Linarducci
   company: Facebook
   icon: "/uploads/2019/fb-avatar.png"
   logo: "/uploads/2019/logo-facebook.png"
+  job_title: ''
 company_types:
 - badge: Advertisers
   heading: For National Brands